doged/-Coin/README.md

 What is +Coin?
 --------------
-+Coin is a Web Interface built to run on any PHP web server, it works with any coin based on Bitcoin including Litecoin, Namecoin, and many others.
+doged-phpwebwallet is a Web Interface built to run on any PHP web server, it works with the dogecoindark daemon (dogecoindarkd, available on windows/linux/osx).

 [Bitcointalk Thread](https://bitcointalk.org/index.php?topic=67274.0)